alexandr2666/caddy-with-caddy-l4/README.md

 Supports building the latest Caddy release or a specific version.

-Automated weekly builds every Wednesday at 3:00 AM UTC.
+Automated check new caddy version every hour and build release if a new version is detected.

 Manual builds via GitHub Actions workflow dispatch.